stanford-cs248/draw-svg/README.md

 **You only need to add code to class `SoftwareRendererImp`, `ViewportImp` and `Sampler2DImp` throughout this assignment.** (If you decided to modify other code with a reason, please clarify that in your writeup).
 The most important method is `SoftwareRendererImp::draw_svg` which (not surprisingly) accepts an SVG object to draw.
 An SVG file defines its canvas (which defines a 2D coordinate space), and specifies a list of shape elements (such as points, lines, triangles, and images) that should be drawn on that canvas.
 Each shape element has a number of style parameters (e.g., color) as well as a modeling transform used to determine the element's position on the canvas.
 You can find the definition of the SVG class (and all the associated `SVGElements`) in `svg.h`.
 Notice that one type of `SVGElement` is a group that itself contains child elements.
 Therefore, you should think of an SVG file as defining a tree of shape elements.
 (Interior nodes of the tree are groups, and leaves are shapes.)

-Another important method on the `SoftwareRendererImp` class is `set_pixel_buffer()`, which provides your code a buffer corresponding to the output image (it also provides width and height of the buffer in pixels, which are stored locally as `target_w` and `target_h`).
+Another important method on the `SoftwareRendererImp` class is `set_pixel_buffer()`, which provides your code a buffer corresponding to the output image (it also provides width and height of the buffer in pixels, which are stored locally as `width` and `height`).
 This buffer is often called the "pixel buffer" in many applications, since it is the "buffer" of rendering commands. **We use the term pixel here on purpose because the values in this buffer are the values that will be displayed on screen.** Pixel values are stored in row-major format, and each pixel is an 8-bit RGBA value (32 bits in total).
 Your implementation needs to fill in the contents of this buffer when it is asked to draw an SVG file.

 `set_pixel_buffer()` is called whenever the user resizes the application window.